 Don't you just hate when people take the Christian faith and try to mold it in their own image?
 I speak not of those who, avoiding genuine sin, worship God in their own way, but of those who, without contextual Biblical precedent, claim God is offended by all and only that which they themselves are offended.

-As I write this article, it is the 15th of December, a mere 10 days (or 9, if you're Danish) from Christmas.
+As I write this article, it is the 15th of December, a mere 10 days from Christmas.
 As usually happens, many Christians have crawled up through the floorboards to condemn the vast majority of the Church, because they are allegedly participating in paganism.
 Now, I say "they" because I, personally, do not celebrate Christmas.
 I haven't done so for years.
 Not for moral reasons, it has just ceased to be "my thing".

 In spite of this, I can't seem to get away from it.
 My congregation celebrates Christmas.
 My town, including the majority of houses on my street, celebrate Christmas.
 Most of my friends celebrate Christmas.
+My mother, in particular, loves Christmas.
 It's just not something I can reasonably get away from.
-Nevertheless, I have never felt the need to condemn my brethren for celebrating Christmas.
+Nevertheless, I have never felt the need to condemn anyone, least of all my brethren, for celebrating Christmas.

 ✦ We do not argue over that which is disputable (Romans 14:1)